Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

-In order to promote the development of new antimicrobial agents against Antimicrobial Resistance (AMR), the Global Health Subcommittee of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) is working daily to gain the understanding and support of many people regarding the importance of the problems caused by AMR and the urgent need for countermeasures.
-November is the "Month to Promote Measures against Drug Resistance (AMR)" designated by the Japanese government, and on November 8, 2022, we held the "Pharmaceutical Co-op Media Forum - For the Month to Promote Measures against Drug Resistance (AMR)" at the Nihonbashi Life Science Building (Chuo-ku, Tokyo).
-The event was attended by the Parliamentary Secretary of the Ministry of Health, Labour and Welfare.
+In order to promote the development of new antibacterial agents against Antimicrobial Resistance (AMR), the Global Health Subcommittee of the JPMA International Affairs Committee is working daily to gain the understanding and support of many people regarding the importance of the problems caused by AMR and the urgent need for countermeasures.
+November is the "Month to Promote Measures against Drug Resistance (AMR)" designated by the Japanese government, and on November 8, 2022, the JPMA held the "JPMA Media Forum - For the Month to Promote Measures against Drug Resistance (AMR)" at the Nihonbashi Life Science Building (Chuo-ku, Tokyo).
+The event was held at the Nihonbashi Life Science Building (Chuo-ku, Tokyo) on November 8, 2022, in conjunction with the AMR Month.

 Introduction

-The event was opened by Ms. Akiko Honda, Parliamentary Secretary of the Minister of Health, Labour and Welfare and a member of the House of Councillors, followed by opening remarks by Mr. Tomohiro Onishi, Deputy Director of the Cabinet Secretariat, Office for the Promotion of Countermeasures against Infectious Diseases including New-type Coronavirus, Cabinet Secretariat; Mr. Kazuhiro Tateda, Professor of Toho University School of Medicine and Chairman of the Joint Study Committee on the Promotion of Therapy and Drug Discovery for Infectious Diseases among 7 academic societies; Mr. Yui Kono, Manager of Japan Health Policy Institute, Yusuke Ariyoshi, a member of the Global Health Subcommittee of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave a lecture and participated in a panel discussion.
+The day started with opening remarks by Ms. Akiko Honda, Parliamentary Vice-Minister of Health, Labour and Welfare and a member of the House of Councilors, followed by lectures by Mr. Tomohiro Onishi, Deputy Director of the Cabinet Secretariat, Office for the Promotion of Countermeasures against Infectious Diseases including New-type Coronavirus, Cabinet Secretariat; Mr. Kazuhiro Tateda, Professor of Toho University School of Medicine and Chairperson of the Joint Study Committee on the Promotion of Therapy and Drug Discovery for Infectious Diseases, seven academic societies; and Mr. Yui Kawano, Manager of Japan Health Policy Organization, Yusuke Ariyoshi, a member of the Global Health Subcommittee of the JPMA's International Affairs Committee, gave a lecture and participated in a panel discussion.
 Twenty-one media representatives from 19 companies participated at the venue and via webcast, and the forum provided an opportunity to deepen understanding of the threat of AMR and the need for research and development of new antimicrobial agents to combat the disease.

 Opening Remarks